 Import previous year data into current year chemical forms.
-TRI-MEweb can import prior year data (if RY 2017 data were provided by the facility in the previous year) into each selected current year TRI chemical form.
+TRI-MEweb can import prior year data (if RY 2015 data were provided by the facility in the previous year) into each selected current year TRI chemical form.
 Although it is optional, importing data can accelerate data entry if the same chemicals are reported to EPA each year.
 Importing data into any forms that have been already started in TRI-MEweb will result in the data being overwritten by the imported data fields.

 Error checker software in TRI-MEweb.
 Once data entry has been completed or data has been imported into TRI forms using TRI-MEweb, you must click the "Check for Errors" button to begin the error checking software in TRI-MEweb.
+Error checking in TRI-MEweb is applicable for any forms created or revised for RYs 2005- 2016.

 Processing TRI forms for Certification.
-Once you have check for errors using TRI-MEweb's Error Checking procedures and have passed with no detectable critical errors, you can proceed to designate a certifying official to review your completed TRI forms who will then be able to log into TRI-MEweb to review and digitally sign the forms.
-A certifying official can cancel a form to return it to an editable form should a correction to the form be necessary.
+Once you have check for errors using TRI-MEweb's Error Checking procedures and have passed with no detectable critical errors, you can proceed to process your forms for certification.
+Processing your forms means that your designated certifying official will be able to review the forms in TRI-MEweb before digitally signing documents.
+A certifying official can cancel the form to return it to an editable form should a correction to the form be necessary.
 If no corrections are needed and the certifying official is ready to submit the form to EPA, the certifying official can digitally sign the form and submit it.
 To sign and submit a TRI reporting form the certifying official will need to answer to a security question or use a SMS text verification service to verify identity.
 An email from CDX will confirm that the form has been properly certified and submitted

 Uncertified TRI-MEweb Submissions.
-A facility's registered certifying official must electronically sign

-Form R and/or Form A Certification Statements via TRI-MEweb before the submission is complete.
+A facility's registered certifying official must electronically sign Form R and/or Form A reports via TRI-MEweb before the submission is complete.
 Uncertified TRI-MEweb electronic submissions are not considered complete according to the reporting requirements in EPCRA Section 313.
 Lack of certification will prevent the submission from being processed.
-Uncertified TRI forms do not satisfy the requirements of the TRI Program.
-Failure to adhere to the requirements of section 313 of EPCRA and its implementing regulations could result in an EPA enforcement action against a facility.